These Oven Baked Ribs are the BEST, hands down! They cook low and slow, until the meat is so tender that teeth are totally optional.

 Now ribs… they can stir up a little debate at times.
 Some people do like to have a little something to chew on.
 That’s fine.

-But we like them melt in your mouth tender.
+But I like them melt in your mouth tender.
 If you agree, read on…

 How to Prepare Ribs For Baking